Last Updated on January 18, 2026 by Maged kamel

 Then it is written as ⊄.
 The number 50 is a part of X, such that, expressed by the symbol |. x is an Integer

-Provided that x, expressed by the symbol |, which starts by 0 and extends since 50 is a positive non-rational number, so the statement is true.
+The statement is true if x, expressed by the symbol |, which starts at 0 and extends to 50, is a positive non-rational number.
 It is said that 50 is an element of x, provided that x is an integer.

 For -5.
 Does -5 belong to the family of rational numbers?
 It is possible, since a rational number may contain -5/1.
-Any number can be considered rational, if the denominator is=1, so -5 belongs to all x values such that x is a rational number.
+Any number can be considered rational if the denominator is 1, so -5 belongs to all x values such that x is a rational number.

-Solved Examples 1&2- for Roster notation.
+Solved Examples 1 and 2- for Roster notation.

 For example #2.
 Let X is the set of all odd numbers that are <12.
 The odd numbers are 1,3,5,7,9,11,13.
-We consider these odd numbers 0 is not an odd number, it is not included accordingly, we start with the left brace {, we start by writing 1, then followed by 1,3,5, 7, 9,11 followed by the right brace }.
+We consider these odd numbers.
+0 is not an odd number; it is not included accordingly.
+We start with the left brace {, write 1, then 1,3,5,7,9,11, and finish with the right brace }.

 Example 3 for Roster notation.